Akrasia: Legacy

 In the structural division of Dante's Inferno, incontinence is the sin punished in the second through fifth circles.
 The mutual incontinence of lust was for Dante the lightest of the deadly sins, even if its lack of self-control would open the road to deeper layers of Hell.

 Akrasia appeared later as a character in Spenser's The Faerie Queene, representing the incontinence of lust, followed in the next canto by a study of that of anger; and as late as Jane Austen the sensibility of such figures as Marianne Dashwood would be treated as a form of (spiritual) incontinence.

-With the triumph of Romanticism, however, the incontinent choice of feeling over reason became increasingly valorised in Western culture.
-Blake wrote that "those who restrain desire, do so because theirs is weak enough to be restrained".
-Encouraged by Rousseau, there was a rise of what Arnold J. Toynbee would describe as "an abandon (ακρατεια)...a state of mind in which antinomianism is accepted – consciously or unconsciously, in theory or in practice – as a substitute for creativeness".
+But with the triumph of Romanticism, the incontinent choice of feeling over reason became increasingly valorised in Western culture.
+Blake wrote, "those who restrain desire, do so because theirs is weak enough to be restrained".
+Encouraged by Rousseau, there was a rise of what Arnold J. Toynbee called "an abandon (ακρατεια)...a state of mind in which antinomianism is accepted—consciously or unconsciously, in theory or in practice—as a substitute for creativeness".

-A peak of such acrasia was perhaps reached in the 1960s cult of letting it all hang out – of breakdown, acting out and emotional self-indulgence and drama.
-Partly in reaction, the proponents of emotional intelligence would look back to Aristotle in the search for impulse control and delayed gratification – to his dictum that "a person is called continent or incontinent according as his reason is or is not in control".
+A peak of such akrasia was perhaps reached in the 1960s cult of letting it all hang out—of breakdown, acting out, and emotional self-indulgence and drama.
+Partly in reaction, the proponents of emotional intelligence looked back to Aristotle in the search for impulse control and delayed gratification—to his dictum that "a person is called continent or incontinent according as his reason is or is not in control".

-Incontinence ("a want of continence or self-restraint") is often used to translate the Greek term.